avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 Notice that one pass over the entire training data is called an **epoch**.

-Let's define some sane training hyper-parameters and instantiate the model.
+Let's define some sane training hyperparameters and instantiate the model.
 ```python
 epochs = 10
 max_batches = 50  # limit batches so training is fast (just as a demo)